cornell-zhang/catalyst2018/lab2/README.md

 (Need to add Debug Hints)

 ### Part 2.
 Robotic Behaviors
 In this section, you will leverage all that you learned in the previous parts in order to implement various behaviors for your robot.
-This will all lead up to you writing the code that will have a robot navigate through a maze, trying find a certain target.
+This will all lead up to you writing the code that will allow the robot navigate through a maze and locate a certain target.
 This first part will have you implement behavior that will make the robot move forwards and stop when it hits something.
-The second part will have you build off the first part and make the robot have a wandering-to-target behavior.
+The second part will have you build off the first part and allow the robot to display a wandering-to-target behavior.
 Lastly, you will combine the previous two parts and make the robot spin in a circle when it has reached the target.

 It is recommended that you start with a fresh version of the code template provided for you.
 If you haven’t done so already, you can access the template by choosing the following menu item: *File → Sketchbook → catalyst_lab2_template*.
 Delete old code in the loop routine so that you can start writing on a clean slate.